-For meeting notices the New Paltz Times is designated as the official newspaper of the Town and the Kingston Daily Freeman as backup newspaper.

-A motion was made by Supervisor Bettez to adopt Section 5, Official Newspaper.
-Seconded by Councilman Brownstein, all aye votes cast, motion carried.
+A motion was made by Supervisor Bettez that for meeting notices the New Paltz Times is designated as the official newspaper of the Town and the Kingston Daily Freeman as backup newspaper.
+Seconded by Councilman Torres, all aye votes cast, motion carried.